PiwikPRO/PPMS-PublicDocs/consent_manager/js_api/installation.rst

     </html>

 When you need to execute API in such manner, you should take care about Tag Manager snippet version.
-Because `ppms.cm.api` global object is initialized in snippet and/or in Tag Manager container, if you are using old version of Tag Manager snippet (PPMS version < 6.2), `ppms.cm.api` might be undefined until container will be loaded.
+Because :func:`ppms.cm.api` global object is initialized in snippet and/or in Tag Manager container, if you are using old version of Tag Manager snippet (PPMS version < 6.2), :func:`ppms.cm.api` might be undefined until container will be loaded.
-If you want to use your own scripts outside Tag Manager, you need to update the snippet to use `ppms.cm.api`, or use `dataLayer` interface if replacing snippet is not possible:
+If you want to use your own scripts outside Tag Manager, you need to update the snippet to use :func:`ppms.cm.api`, or use :func:`dataLayer.push` interface if replacing snippet is not possible:

 .. code-block:: html